isomerpages/nlb-biblioasia/_videos/Singapore Storytellers.md

 <style>.embed-container {position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/uxkPlrtnkik' frameborder='0' allowfullscreen></iframe></div>

-Learn about Singapore through stories of the people who lived.

-Have a taste of history through old recipe books.

-Travel back in time to learn about the games and schools in a bygone age.

-Discover untold stories of Singapore in these original video series: *[From Book to Cook](/videos/from-book-to-cook)*, *[Stories from BiblioAsia](/videos/stories-from-biblioasia/)* and [*The Time Travelling Trio*](https://go.gov.sg/nlb-timetravellingtrio).
+Discover untold stories of Singapore in these original video series:
+* *[From Book to Cook](/videos/from-book-to-cook)*, a new cooking show on Singapore’s old recipes;
+* *[Stories from BiblioAsia](/videos/stories-from-biblioasia/)*, compelling video stories from  BiblioAsia articles; and
+* [*The Time Travelling Trio*](https://go.gov.sg/nlb-timetravellingtrio), a kids series to show children what life in Singapore used to be like.
+These three video series are part of Singapore Storytellers, an effort by the National Library Board to inspire a future generation of storytellers.

+These three video series are part of Singapore Storytellers, an effort by the National Library Board to inspire a future generation of storytellers.